 You buy sex toys that aren’t body-safe

 Did you know that sex toy manufacturing is not regulated in the US at all?
+When you buy sex toys, make sure you get safe materials.

 Many sex toys sold online and in stores are made from toxic sex toy materials that are not safe for your body.
 These materials include PVC, jelly rubber, and certain types of plastic used for cheap dildos and vibrators.